COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 FI: No, not unless proper VAT corrections are made.

 TA: Yes, this is not a problem.
-Here, 100% private use is also acceptable.
+Here, 100% private use is also accepted.

-FI comment: The term predominately used for business has for years been used to sugar-coat a scenario where an imported corporate aircraft has partly been used for private use without any corrections of the import VAT, which has previously been deducted in full.
-This kind of uncorrected and mixed use is simply not accepted anywhere within the EU.
+FI comment: For years, the term predominately used for business has been used to sugar-coat a scenario where an imported corporate aircraft has partly been used for private use without any corrections of the import VAT, which has previously been deducted in full.
+This kind of uncorrected use is simply not accepted anywhere within the EU.
 After the Paradise Papers were revealed, the EU Commission promptly stated that such misuse would simply not be accepted.
 A Dutch judgment has also recently confirmed this position.
 The judgment will influence other EU member states as the Netherlands has normally been known as an ‘accommodating’ jurisdiction, but with this judgment, they have raised the bar.
-In 2021, we have not been able to locate one single EU member state where the VAT authorities are willing to rubber-stamp any ‘unpaid’ private use as described under the term predominately used for business.
-However, this does not mean that the mentioned term is not being promoted, so please be cautious.

 Please, have a look at the Short & Sweet mail no. 1 – Flying with the CEO.